walles/ttt/README.md

 ### Make it playable for Johan

-* Add a text field for answer to the question
-* Skip to the next question as soon as the text field contains the right answer
-* Go back to the start screen and present the result there
+* Present the result on the start screen, with time and number of right-on-the-first-attempt answers

 ### Make it playable for others